Call of Duty: Black Ops 4

-Development for the game started shortly after the release of Black Ops III.
-Treyarch chose not to create a traditional singleplayer campaign for the game at the beginning of production, instead focusing on a new 'Career' mode with a greater focus on the multiplayer aspect.
-They cited an increased interest for multiplayer and lack of time spent by the playerbase on the campaign mode as reasons why they shifted their focus.
-Black Ops 4 utilizes Blizzard's Battle.net platform for the Windows version instead of Steam, the first game in the series to do so.
-Teasing of the game began in March 2018, with a full reveal taking place later in May.
-Two betas were held for the game; one for the multiplayer in August and one for Blackout in September.
-The release date was moved up to October instead of the series' usual November in an attempt to avoid coinciding with the release of other high-profile games.
+During the development cycle of Black Ops 4, Treyarch initially planned to include a campaign-like mode in the game, titled "Career", which was intended to continue the story of Black Ops III, but the mode was scrapped in early 2018 due to technical concerns, timing, and negative feedback from play-testers; the team resorted to creating the Blackout battle royale mode as a replacement for Career.
+Teasing of the game began in March 2018; a full reveal took place later in May.
+Two betas were held for Black Ops 4, one for the multiplayer component in August and one for Blackout in September.

 Pre-release reception of the game was negative due to the game's lack of a campaign mode and the Black Ops Pass, a season pass that distributes downloadable content (DLC) in the form of "Operations".
-Black Ops 4 received positive reviews upon release, with praise towards its three modes, particularly Blackout, while it received criticism for the game's lack of a campaign mode and the design of its microtransactions implemented in updates.
-Despite physical retail sales for the game being the lowest in the series in a decade, it was the best-selling digital launch in Activision's history, surpassing 2017's Call of Duty: WWII.
+Upon release, Black Ops 4 received positive reviews from critics, with praise directed towards Blackout.
+It drew criticism for the design of its microtransactions implemented in updates.
+Despite grossing over $500 million in worldwide sales within its first three days of release, Black Ops 4 ultimately failed to meet Activision's overall sales expectations.
+The game was followed by Call of Duty: Black Ops Cold War.

 Gameplay

-Call of Duty: Black Ops 4 is a multiplayer first-person shooter video game.
-Unlike previous titles in the Call of Duty series, Black Ops 4 is the first entry to not feature a traditional single-player campaign, and contains only Multiplayer, Zombies and a new battle royale mode called Blackout.
+Black Ops 4 is a first-person shooter.
+Unlike previous entries in the Call of Duty series, Black Ops 4 is the first entry to not feature a traditional single-player campaign, and contains only Multiplayer, Zombies and a new battle royale mode called Blackout.